 During my whole pregnancy, I went to the ER numerous times because I feared the baby was not moving enough or that he was moving too much.
 I because of a regular and known face in the ER.
 But, this was something I HAD to do to ensure my baby stuck with me.
 Staying inside me to grow and get healthy and big.

-Between each child I had live, I have had a miscarriage in between each one.
+Between each child I had, I had a miscarriage between each.
 One before my son was born, one between my son and daughter, and one between my daughter and youngest.
-Each of my kids are rainbow babies <3
+And, most recently, one after my last born.
+Each of my kids is rainbow baby <3

 I remember waking up partly through my second D&C and hearing ‘sucking sounds‘.
 I will NEVER forget this, ever.
 It haunts me to this day knowing those sounds were of my precious baby being pulled from my uterus to who knows where.